DallinatorX/CSE212-Final-Project/set.md

 ## Adding and removing from the Set
 Adding data to a set works a bit differently than in other data structures.
 When a value is added the set creates a unique hash for that value.
 This is an address in memory.
 If the same value is entered again, the same hash will be given and only one copy will be stored.
 When removing, the same hash is calculated, the data is found and then the data is deleted.

+When adding hashes there is a very large number of locations, for example, if you hash "f" you may get -1749050908375269223, and hashing "a" may get you 8181452826079060158.
+While these numbers may work great, that would take a lot of space for one set.
+This will need to be reduced to a smaller list.
+This can be done with modules.
+Let's say we wanted a very small set we could do %10 and then "f" would be 3 and "a" would be 8.

 Let's look at an example of a list and a set.

 <u>List:</u>